kingyue737/vite-plugin-browserslist-useragent/README.md

 Let [Vite](https://github.com/vitejs/vite) transform and bundle for you and no need to run CLI every time you change browserslist.

-`browserslist-useragent-regexp` and its dependency [`useragent`](https://github.com/3rd-Eden/useragent) are no longer actively maintained.
-This plugin will patch and override deprecated dependencies.

 ## Virtual Module

 Virtual module `virtual:supported-browsers` exposes two variables returned by the following two methods of `browserslist-useragent-regexp` whose arguments are passed from plugin's [options](#options):